Asymptotic Floquet states of open quantum systems: The role of interaction: Dissipative Floquet maps

 The first term on the r.h.s.\ describes the unitary evolution of the system's density operator $\varrho$, governed by the time-periodic Hamiltonian $H(t)$.
 The dissipator

-is built from the set of operators $\{V_k\}$, which, together with the normalized identity, $V_0 = \id/M$, spans the Hilbert-Schmidt space $\mathcal{B}_{M}$ of the operators acting in $M$-dimensional Hilbert space \cite{kraus}.
+is built from the set of operators $\{V_k\}$, which, together with the normalized identity, $V_0 = \id/M$, span the Hilbert-Schmidt space $\mathcal{B}_{M}$ of the operators acting in $M$-dimensional Hilbert space \cite{kraus}.
 Note that all parameters of the system are scaled with respect to the Planck constant $\hbar$.

-Strictly speaking, modulations affect both the unitary and the dissipative part of the generator $\calL_t$, and in general both the Hamiltonian $H(t)$ and the dissipative matrix $\Gamma(t) = {\gamma_{kl}(t)}$, have to become time-dependent \cite{kohler,alicki,pre1997}.
+Strictly speaking, modulations affect both the unitary and the dissipative part of the generator $\calL_t$, and in general both the Hamiltonian $H(t)$ and the dissipative matrix $\Gamma(t) = {\gamma_{kl}(t)}$, become time-dependent \cite{grifoni,kohler,alicki,pre1997}.
 The complete theoretical foundation of a time-dependent master equation of the type (\ref{lind}) still remains an open problem \cite{spohn1,lendi}.
-However, if the matrix $\Gamma (t)$ is positive semidefinite at any instant of time, the propagator $\calP_{s,t} = \calT \exp(\int_s^t \calL_\tau \rmd\tau)$ is completely positive and trace-preserving.
+However, if the matrix $\Gamma (t)$ is positive semi-definite at any instant of time, the propagator $\calP_{s,t} = {\cal T} \exp(\int_s^t \calL_\tau \rmd\tau)$ is completely positive and trace-preserving.
 In this case a master equation in the form of (\ref{lind}) is meaningful \cite{alicki}.
-This is a set-up which is now frequently used to model quantum systems far from equilibrium; see, e.g., \cite{ketz,katz,prosen,Shnirman}.
+This in turn provides a set-up which is frequently employed to model quantum systems operating far from equilibrium; see, e.g., \cite{ketz,katz,prosen,Shnirman}.